braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/read_unread_indicators.md

 Braze allows you to optionally toggle on unread and read indicators on Content Cards.

 ![Two Content Cards displayed side by side.
 The card on the left has a blue stripe at the bottom, indicating it has not been seen.
-The card on the left does not have a blue stripe indicating it has already been seen.][1]
+The card on the right does not have a blue stripe indicating it has already been seen.][1]

 ## Customizing the indicators {#customizing-the-indicators-for-android}
 The color of these indicators can be customized by altering the values in `com_braze_content_cards_unread_bar_color` in your `colors.xml` file: